Photo Archivist, Head Archivist

 Area of Specialization:

-As photo archivist Rappaport is responsible for all aspects of the management of the NAA’s photograph collections, including appraisal, arrangement, description, preservation, and collection development.
-As the NAA’s Team Leader, she is the main point of contact after the CAP Director for questions relating to acquisitions, tours, loans, and other archives matters.
+As photo archivist Rappaport is responsible for all aspects of the management of the NAA's photograph collections, including appraisal, arrangement, description, preservation, and collection development.
+As the Head Archivist, she is the main point of contact after the NAA Director for questions regarding acquisitions, tours, loans, and other archives matters.